 - Puke – The boiling over of a still.

-- Pumice – Crushed fermented fruit and sugar used to make brandy.
+- Pomace – Crushed fermented fruit and sugar used to make brandy.

 - Revenuer – A government agent whose job is to catch people involved in moonshining.